LaoZZZZZ/bartender-1.1/README.md

 It currently has three functionalities.

-1. Extracts the barcode from the original reads
+1. It extracts barcode from FASTA or FASTQ files.
-2. It can call out true barcodes and their population size.
+2. It clusters barcode reads and counts the frequency of each cluster.
-3. It can generate the trajectory for time-course data.
+3. It generates count trajectories for time-course data.

 # Installation
- Bartender gcc compiler which should be no older than gcc47.
-If you want use the extraction components, boost library should be installed prior installing bartender.
-Installation is simple.
+Bartender uses a gcc compiler which should be no older than gcc47.
+If you want use the extraction components, the boost library should be installed prior installing bartender.
  1.To build bartender_single (barcode clustering): make bartender_single
  2.To build bartender_extractor (barcode extractor): make bartender_extractor
  3.To build bartender_combiner (multiple time point mode): make bartender_combiner